MrDanielHarka/note-app/docs/project/documentation.md

 ## How was it developed? <a id="how-developed"></a>

-Here is how the applications function:

-Here is how it was made:
+Here are some details of the desktop and the web app development.

 [Top ↑](#top)